Why you should care

-No region knows more about phantom states than the Caucasus, where the Soviet Union’s fall left frozen conflicts and orphan nations.
+No region knows more about phantom states than the Caucasus, where the USSR’s fall left frozen conflicts and orphan nations.

 The definition of state seems straightforward.
 According to the 1933 Montevideo Convention: “The state as a person of international law should possess the following qualifications: (a) a permanent population; (b) a defined territory; (c) government; and (d) capacity to enter into relations with the other states.”
 That last one is the trickiest.

 Take the case of the Turkish Republic of Northern Cyprus on the northern side of the Mediterranean island.
 It declared its independence in 1983 after the Turkish invasion.
 Although it is de facto separated from the Greek side of the island, all countries except Turkey consider it part of the Republic of Cyprus.

 Having only one country acknowledge you might not make you independent.
 But how about 84?
 That’s the number of countries that accepted the Saharawi Arab Democratic Republic, which was proclaimed in 1976, during the war with Morocco.
 Two years later, the U.N. recognized the right of the Western Sahara people to self-determination, but that’s where progress stalled.
 The Saharawi republic’s government controls only a fourth of the Western Sahara territory and operates in exile from refugee camps in Algeria.